-Talent for the Times
+Talent for the times

 Battling for market shares, delivering innovative solutions

-While battling for market share, telecom operators need to meet high customer expectations and comply with ever-changing regulations.
+While battling for market share, telecoms operators need to meet high customer expectations and comply with ever-changing regulations.
 Meanwhile, technology’s next-generation infrastructure changes the nature and delivery of services.
 Operators must offer increasingly innovative and high-value services.
 Traditional revenue streams are under increasing threat from competition and de-regulation.
-Owning or buying infrastructure, creating value through managed services, winning the war for talent and creating more agile customer-centric organizations are key challenges for leaders across the telecom sector.
+Owning or buying infrastructure, creating value through managed services, winning the war for talent and creating more agile customer-centric organisations are key challenges for leaders across the telecom sector.

 IT and technology suppliers: